Adobe Express vs Canva — Which is Better?

 Canva also provides a really wide range of royalty free video clips, with an abundance of footage available across multitudes of categories.

-(In fact, according to Canva, there are now almost 10 million stock videos available on the platform.)
+In fact, according to Canva, there are now almost 10 million stock videos available on the platform; this compares to just under 100k stock videos in Adobe Express.

 Most importantly — and in contrast to the current performance of Adobe Express’ video editor — Canva’s video editing tool loads assets very quickly.
 Unlike Adobe Express, any videos you add to the timeline play back almost instantly, and there is no delay when moving between video editing functions.